Echolinq/passgen-rs/readme.md

 ```

 Generates a random password of the specified length (default: 12) and copies it to the clipboard.
+Defaults to lowercase letters unless specified.

 ### Options

 * `-h, --help`: Prints help information.
-* `-V, --version`: Prints version information.
+* `-v, --version`: Prints version information.
+* `-u, --uppercase`: Include uppercase letters in the password
+* `-n, --number`: Include numbers letters in the password
+* `-s, --special`: Include special letters in the password
-* `-n, --no-clipboard`: Does not copy the generated password to the clipboard.
+* `-c, --no-clipboard`: Does not copy the generated password to the clipboard.

 ## Acknowledgments